nrs-org/novelslop/content/vol_01/chap_04.typ

   worlds, she thinks.

-  No matter how she tried to convince herself otherwise, deep down, she knew she just want to be like an ordinary high schooler, someone who could have fun with friends for days to come.
+  No matter how she tried to convince herself otherwise, deep down, she knew she just want to be a "normal girl", someone who could have fun with friends for days to come.
 Well, even though she knew exactly how much she wanted a friend, teenage rebellion was still a very popular thing amongst teenagers, after all.

+  In shoujo manga, there was this kind of trope where the female protagonist used to be a timid girl in the past, but decided to change herself to become the star of her class.
+Though, Mona had no intentions of doing the same.
+Even though she felt lonely at times, her current life was already fulfilling enough.
+All what she cared about was to make her lifestyle sustainable, via, well, getting a job after graduating college.

   Soon enough, she arrived at the train station, a place where she could finally take a quick rest.
+She took a look at the scrolling display, which was announcing the arrival of the next train at in about three minutes.
+That was the exact ride that Mona was attending to go on, how convenient.

-Since Misuzu High School was located in the middle of Tokyo, it would take Mona a quick five-minute train ride to get there.
+  Since her house was not that far from the city center, it would take Mona a quick five-minute train ride to get to school.
   As her old middle school was roughly in the same region, this was nothing out of the ordinary for her.

+  After tapping her card on the reader, Mona finally arrived at the waiting platform.
+Just like the infographic before showed her, the train arrived on the right time, and Mona, without much trouble, departed from her home station.

-  Getting on the train, Mona sighed a breath of relief.
+  Mona sighed a breath of relief.
 If she arrived just two minutes later, she would have to take the second train.
+  When she left home, she knew she did not have much leeway, but she was distracted by the scenery that she thought was long forgotten.
+Well, all that mattered was that things ended well for her.

-Well, that would still guarantee that she would be on time, but that time frame always had at least twice as many commuters than the earlier ride.
+  Of course, there was an emergency ride, or so she called, at 7:45, but being a ride on the rush hour, there would be at least twice as many commuters than the one she was boarding on right now.
   Being early comes with its perk of having seats to sit on and not having to be turned into sandwiches.

   Mona took out her phone and began her daily routine of stalking her idols on social media.
-To give credit where it’s due, her feed is not entirely idol, as there was some generic otaku stuff there.
+To give credit where it’s due, her feed is not entirely just idols, as there was some generic otaku things there.
 Well, it's not that Mona based her entire online presence on just idol stuff, so to speak.

   The first post she saw was a post of one of her faves, known by the stage name Miyu Aki.